zaibyte/zmatrix/db/engine/neo/README.md

 size is value size.

-All above is little endian.
+All above is header of first block, and all of them are in little endian.

 For keys_values: